maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 2. A program scans a go.mod and creates a new derivation for every dependency that needs to be downloaded.
 3. A derivation will scan source files for dependencies that are needed and then replace itself with a graph of derivations that build the dependencies needed for that project.

 These kinds of use cases are difficult to support directly without generating code in advance.
-If a build ever has certain insights or information during a build that could be used to better define the build graph we can't currently take advantage of that information.
+If a build ever has certain insights or information that could be used to better define the build graph we can't currently take advantage of that information.
 At the same time we must ensure that we use that information in a way that still follows our build rules.
+(TODO: what build rules?)

 Let's go back to the "hello world" compilation example.
 What if instead of a single source file we're compiling a complicated source tree?
 We could just build them all in the same derivation, but that would mean we need to re-compile all source files when any of them change.
 Ideally each source file (or set or source files) would be in a separate derivation so that unchanged files are cached.